tetreis/zabbix-couchbase-template/README.md

 [] Introduction
 =====

-This is a fork of the original https://github.com/myaaaaa-chan/zabbix-couchbase-template
+This is a fork from the original https://github.com/myaaaaa-chan/zabbix-couchbase-template

 It initially contains the translation of instructions to English, plus tips and tricks on configuration.

 Note: Make sure you have Zabbix ports set up between client and server.
 Refer to the official documentation if you need help.

-[] Step 1: The Zabbix Couchbase template
+[] Step 1: Import the Zabbix Couchbase template
 =====

 The Zabbix Couchbase template is the Couchbase monitoring model for Zabbix.